 Menu

-On 13 March 2021, the Diocese of Southwark’s Diocesan Synod voted unanimously to approve the Anti-Racism Charter, following a discussion led by The Venerable Dr Rosemarie Mallett, Archdeacon of Croydon and Diocesan Lead on Anti-Racism.
+On 13 March 2021, our Diocesan Synod voted unanimously to approve the Anti-Racism Charter, following a discussion led by The Venerable Dr Rosemarie Mallett, Archdeacon of Croydon and Diocesan Lead on Anti-Racism.

 The Charter is active and intentional.
 It says: “being anti-racist is not the same as simply not being racist.
 It is not enough as a Diocese not to be racist; instead we must actively counter, disrupt and oppose racial injustice.
 This isn’t an easy task, it takes introspection, as well as continued intentional action and is not a static description of ourselves.”